Skip to main content

 • Prompt context — initial prompt and topic when available

-• Timeline — prompts, thoughts, responses, tool inputs, tool outputs, errors, and subagent activity
+• Timeline — prompts, thoughts, responses, tool inputs, tool outputs, tool permission prompts (allow/deny decisions), errors, and subagent activity

 • Tool usage — tools called, connected servers, and failures